Ramacsv/PalmTreeCake/index.md

 _7th the  bigger than 6th_

-_Ecah layer has one kind of fruit_
+_Each layer has one kind of fruit_

 _To bake the cake Suitecase flew near the sun with the cake in a baking tray_